 The prosecution of the rape charges was initially delayed after Swift, who had a history of schizophrenia, was found mentally incompetent to stand trial.

-He was found competent in June 2009 and in October, 2009 he pleaded no contest to one count each of first-degree felony rape of a child and involuntary deviate sexual intercourse.
+He was found competent in June 2009 and in October 2009 he pled no contest to one count each of first-degree felony rape of a child and involuntary deviate sexual intercourse.

-On February 2, 2010, Swift was sentenced to 28 years to 72 years and nine months in prison.
-He had earlier pleaded guilty to the insurance fraud charges and received a sentence of 30 to 60 months in prison.
+On February 2, 2010, Swift was sentenced to 28 years to 60 years and nine months in prison.
+He had earlier pled guilty to the insurance fraud charges and received a sentence of 30 to 60 months in prison.

 Four months later, on June 7, 2010, Erie County District Attorney Jack Daneri announced that serious questions had been raised about the medical findings of Rhonda Henderson, a nurse who examined child abuse victims for the state office of Children and Youth as well as victims of sexual assault in several jurisdictions in Pennsylvania, including Erie County.